IanSeng/recipe-book-app/notes/11-routing.md

 ### Redirecting and wildcard Route (route not exists)
 - this will catch all of the invalid path and it has to be at the last piece in the route array because the route get parsed from top to bottom. ** is known as wilecard route **{ path: ' ** ', redirectTo:'/not-found'}**

+### Outsourcing the Route Configuration #144
+- To keep the file organize, we can create a module for routes

+### Introduction to Guards
+- For example we want to give the component router to different page when user is logged in.
+With the use of **CanActivate** Guard we could guard the route
+1. create a new **uth-guard.service**
+2. create a class with the implement of **CanActivate**
+3. to protect child route we can implement the interface **CanActivateChild**

+### Controlling Navigation with canDeacivate
+- witg this function implement, we can ask when user accidentally click back we will ask user to confirm